Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-In both geometric cases, we introduce the \emph{involution Rothe diagrams} $\D(y)$ and $\Dfpf(y)$ of $y \in \I$ as certain restrictions of the usual Rothe diagram $D(y)$.
-We then define the essential sets $\Ess(\D(y))$ and $\Ess(\Dfpf(y))$ as sets of southeast corners in the corresponding involution diagram.
+The \emph{involution Rothe diagrams} $\D(y)$ and $\Dfpf(y)$ of $y \in \I(S_n)$ are defined in Section~\ref{invdiagram-sect} as certain restrictions of the usual Rothe diagram $D(y)$.
+The \emph{essential sets} $\Ess(\D(y))$ and $\Ess(\Dfpf(y))$ consist of southeast corners in the corresponding involution diagram.
 This closely mirrors the definition of Fulton's essential set $\Ess(D(w))$ for $w \in S_n$.
-In Proposition~\ref{prop:essential-set}, we show that the involution essential sets determine a subset of the rank conditions sufficient to define $Y^K_y$ when $K = \O_n(\CC)$ or $K=\Sp_n(\CC)$, respectively.
+In Proposition~\ref{prop:essential-set}, we show that the involution essential sets determine a subset of the rank conditions sufficient to define $Y^K_y$ when $K = \O_n(\CC)$ or $K=\Sp_n(\CC)$.
 The proof is largely a consequence of the analogous result for the $B^+$-action, with some subtleties in the fixed-point-free case.
 These objects prove to be a key tool in our study of involution Schubert polynomials and involution Stanley symmetric functions.